grantmacken/gmack.nz/README.md

 ### Switching Domains

-To switch development to a domain you control, change the DEV_DOMAIN to your domain then run the `make init` target.The target will create some some boilerplate src files for your domain.
+To switch development to a domain you control, change the DNS_DOMAIN to your domain then run the `make init` target.The target will create some some boilerplate src files for your domain.
 Below we will use 'markup.nz' as an example domain.